Other Voices

 Jane Sheldon

-I think in putting a work together, rehearsing it, and preparing it, give yourself the time to ensure that someone in the room has really mastered the operation of The technology because, you know, if you were to think, I’m sure I can sort of work out how to do this and rush that process, when something goes arwy with an electronics in performance live, firstly, that’s not good in the first place, but secondly, you need someone in the room you can fix it.
-So I would say the biggest piece of advice I would give is make sure that there’s someone there who is an expert he can either take care of that element entirely themselves or can give you really, really thorough instruction.
+I think in putting a work together, rehearsing it, and preparing it, give yourself the time to ensure that someone in the room has really mastered the operation of the technology because, you know, if you were to think, I’m sure I can sort of work out how to do this and rush that process, when something goes awry with electronics in performance live, firstly, that’s not good in the first place, but secondly, you need someone in the room who can fix it.
+So I would say the biggest piece of advice I would give is make sure that there’s someone there who is an expert who can either take care of that element entirely themselves or can give you really, really thorough instruction.

 Lamorna Nightingale